-- ${\bf 1.} \qquad {\bf The\ HOA\ strongly\ suggests\ that\ you\ get\ HOA\ approval\ {\bf BEFORE\ Township\ approval.}}$ - 2.
-All permits required by East Brandywine Township must be obtained by the homeowner prior the start of a project.
-A copy of the EBT permit(s) must be provided to the Community Manager and the homeowner must receive a final HOA approval before starting any work.
-Permits should be displayed in a front window of the house during construction. - 3.
+- 1. All permits required by East Brandywine Township must be obtained by the homeowner prior to receiving an ARB approval for the start of a project.
+A copy of the permit(s) must be provided to the Community Manager and the homeowner must receive a final approval before starting any work.
+Permits should be displayed in a front window of the house during construction. - 2.
 All contractors must have appropriate licensure for the work they will be completing.